 - The Bioptic Driving Instructor arranges for behind-the-wheel (BTW) training with the consumer.

-- When the consumer is ready for a road skills test, the bioptic driving instructor schedules a visual re-examination to determine that consumer continues to meet the visual acuity and visual field standards of the law with the bioptic device.
+- When the consumer is ready for a road skills test, the bioptic driving instructor schedules a visual re-examination to determine that the consumer continues to meet the visual acuity and visual field standards of the law with the bioptic device.
 The bioptic driving instructor will contact the counselor so an authorization is sent to the examining vision specialist for the visual re-examination.

 - Once the consumer successfully completes the driver’s training program and the visual re-examination, the road skills test is scheduled by the bioptic driving instructor.
 The consumer brings the visual re-examination report form with them to take the road skills test.